Inference on the structure of gene regulatory networks: Existing related mathematical results

 \subsection{Use conditional independence to infer {DAG} structure}

 This subsection is a standard topic in causal inference.
-Notice that the causal DAG is also called the Bayesian network.
 Readers may refer to related monographs for background and details \cite{PMJ}.

 For a distribution $\mathbb{P}$ that is Markov and faithful to a causal DAG, there is an edge between $V_i$ and $V_j$ if and only if $V_i$ and $V_j$ are independent conditioned on some other variables.
-However, we still need to determine the direction of this edge.

-For two causal DAGs $\mathcal{G}_1$, $\mathcal{G}_2$ with a bijection between vertices, if any distribution $\mathbb{P}$ that is Markov and faithful to $\mathcal{G}_1$ is also Markov and faithful to $\mathcal{G}_2$, and vice versa, then we say that $\mathcal{G}_1$ and $\mathcal{G}_2$ are \textbf{Markov equivalent}.
-With this relation, all causal DAGs can be classified into different Markov equivalent classes.
-For example, the following three DAGs form an equivalent class: $V_1\to V_2\to V_3$, $V_1\leftarrow V_2 \leftarrow V_3$, $V_1\leftarrow V_2 \to V_3$.
-If $\mathbb{P}$ is Markov and faithful to an unknown causal DAG $\mathcal{G}$, then we can only find the Markov equivalent class that contains $\mathcal{G}$.
-DAGs in this equivalent class are indistinguishable under $\mathbb{P}$.
-Markov equivalent causal DAGs have the same edges, except that some edges have opposite directions.
-Therefore, with the information of $\mathbb{P}$, we can determine all edges of the unknown $\mathcal{G}$, but some edge directions are unknown.
+(When some genes are highly correlated, a more rigorous method is to detect a Markov boundary and determine its uniqueness \cite{wang2020causal}.)
+Consider three DAGs: $V_1\to V_2\to V_3$, $V_1\leftarrow V_2 \leftarrow V_3$, $V_1\leftarrow V_2 \to V_3$.
+If $\mathbb{P}$ is Markov and faithful to one of these DAGs, then it is also Markov and faithful to the other two.
+Thus we cannot distinguish them.
+Therefore, using conditional independence, we can determine all edges of the unknown DAG, but some edge directions are unknown.

-Notice that we cannot directly use correlation coefficient to determine the existence of an edge.
-Consider a DAG $V_2\leftarrow V_1 \to V_3$.
-Although there is no edge between $V_2$ and $V_3$, the correlation coefficient of $X_2,X_3$ is not $0$ in general.
-This means ``correlation does not imply causation''.

-\begin{remark} Consider a GRN that $V_i$ strongly activates $V_k$, $V_k$ strongly activates $V_j$, and $V_i$ weakly inhibits $V_j$.
-If $V_i$ increases, the weak inhibition of $V_i\to V_j$ is covered by the strong activation of $V_i\to V_k\to V_j$, meaning that $V_j$ also increases.
-If we naively calculate the correlation coefficient of $V_i$ and $V_j$, we would obtain the false conclusion that $V_i$ activates $V_j$.
-Since there are multiple paths from $V_i$ to $V_j$, we need to control other variables to determine the direct regulation from $V_i$ to $V_j$.
-Therefore, we propose to calculate the conditional covariance (or conditional correlation, partial correlation, etc.) between $V_i$ and $V_j$, conditioned on other possible parents of $V_j$.
-Positive conditional covariance means activation, and negative conditional covariance means inhibition.
-If there is only one path from $V_i$ to $V_j$, namely the edge $V_i\to V_j$, then we can directly check the effect of $V_i$ on $V_j$, such as calculating the correlation coefficient.
-Using these methods, we can also quantify the strength of a regulatory relation. \end{remark}
+\begin{remark} For an inferred edge $V_i\to V_j$, we can calculate the conditional covariance between $V_i$ and $V_j$, conditioned on other possible parents of $V_j$.
+Positive conditional covariance means activation, and negative conditional covariance means inhibition. \end{remark}